Fast gradient-free optimization of excitations in variational quantum eigensolvers: Experiments

 \section{Experiments}

 In this section, we assess the performance of ExcitationSolve on both fixed and adaptive ansätze.
 We compare it to other optimizers commonly found in VQE literature: Gradient Descent (GD), Constrained Optimization By Linear Approximation (COBYLA) \cite{powell1994direct}, Adam \cite{kingma_AdamMethodStochastic_2017}, Simultaneous Perturbation Stochastic Approximation (SPSA) \cite{spall1987stochastic, spall1992multivariate} and the Broyden-Fletcher-Goldfarb-Shannon (BFGS) algorithm \cite{broyden1970convergence, fletcher1970new, goldfarb1970family, shanno1970conditioning}.
 The VQE is initialized with the Hartree-Fock (HF) state and parameters set to zero such that the initial energy is the HF energy $E_{\text{HF}}$.
-ExcitationSolve reuses previous energies, matching the four-term parameter-shift rule resources for single derivatives.
 To evaluate the experiments, we consider the absolute error between the VQE energy $E_{\text{VQE}}$ with respect to the exact Full Configuration Interaction (FCI) energy $E_{\text{FCI}}$, i.e., $|E_{\text{VQE}}-E_{\text{FCI}}|$.
-This approach helps us determine when the error falls below the desirable \emph{chemical accuracy} of $\SI{e-3}{\Ha}$.
+This approach helps us determine when the error falls below the desirable \emph{chemical accuracy} of $\SI{e-3}{\Ha}$ \cite{peruzzo_VariationalEigenvalueSolver_2014}.
+Note that, although the term chemical accuracy is commonly used in quantum computing literature, it should more precisely be referred to as chemical precision \cite{tilly2022variational,elfving_HowWillQuantum_2020}.
 The quantum resource demand of the optimizers is tracked in the number of \emph{energy evaluations}, which refers to obtaining the expectation value of the Hamiltonian and is proportional to the actual number of measurements and terms of the Hamiltonian.
+Gradients for GD and Adam are computed using the four-term parameter-shift rule, requiring four energy evaluations per partial derivative.
+This equivalence in terms of energy evaluations provides a common basis for directly comparing all optimizers.
+By reusing previous energies, ExcitationSolve matches the cost of one iteration (parameter sweep) to that of one partial derivative (gradient) computation.
 The presented results are for optimizers with tuned hyperparameters.
 Full details on the experiments, their implementation and evaluation can be found in Appendix \ref{app:experimental_setup}.